-For A2 Key and A2 Key for Schools, candidates receive an individual score for each paper in the exam - Reading and Writing, Listening, and Speaking.
-In the live exams, the Reading and Writing paper tests two skills so the score is doubled.
-A candidate's overall score is calculated by adding all of the individual scores together and dividing by four (and then rounding to the nearest whole number).

-A candidate's grade and Common European Framework of Reference (CEFR) level are based on their performance across the whole qualification, and there is no requirement to achieve a minimum score in each paper.
+Cambridge English: Key and Key for Schools are now reporting results on the Cambridge English Scale.
+For these exams, candidates receive an individual score for each of the three papers - Reading and Writing, Listening and Speaking.
+In the live exams, the Reading and Writing paper tests two skills, so the score is doubled.
+The overall score is calculated by adding all of the individual scores together and dividing by four (and then rounding to the nearest whole number).
+A candidate's grade and CEFR level are based on their performance across the whole test, and there is no requirement to achieve a minimum score in each paper.